Rahulalpha/Rahulalpha/Tutorial-#1----Use-cSploit-to-get-root-shell-on-Metasploitable2.md

 You can use something like [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to run Metasploitable.
 There is documentation available elsewhere on setting this up, as the instructions will vary depending on the operating system of your PC.

 The goal though is to have it running so it appears as a host on your local network.
-A simulation of a vulnerable machine that you will use to test cSploit's functionality.
+It's a simulation of a vulnerable machine that you will use to test cSploit's functionality.

 ### Step Two:  Start cSploit and scan the local network